cds-hooks/docs/source/includes/_security.md

 Since the CDS Service is invoked by the EHR, the CDS Service does not have the same mechanism as EHRs to establish trust of the EHR invoking it.
 Signed [JSON web tokens (JWT)](https://jwt.io/) are produced by the EHR and provided to the CDS Service, allowing the CDS Service to establish trust of the calling EHR.

-Each time the EHR makes a request to the CDS Service, it MUST send an `Authorization` header where the value is `Bearer <token>`, replacing `<token>` with the actual JWT.
+Each time the EHR makes a request to the CDS Service, it must send an `Authorization` header where the value is `Bearer <token>`, replacing `<token>` with the actual JWT.
 Note that this is for every single CDS Service call, whether that be Discovery calls, CDS Service invocations, etc.

 > Example JSON web token payload